-RSF Makes a Loan to Harmless Harvest
+RSF Makes a Loan to Hudson Valley Harvest

-About Harmless Harvest
+About Hudson Valley Harvest

 Founded in 2011, Hudson Valley Harvest works with a network of independently owned and operated farms to make the best food available year round.
 They provide timely and efficient distribution services that connect small and medium sized farmers in upstate New York with wholesale food buyers in New York City and the surrounding areas.
 Today, they work with over 50 farms.
 In addition to distribution services, Hudson Valley Harvest also buys and processes surplus products and sells them under their own label with source identification.
 To learn more, visit http://www.hv-harvest.com